 To start the Antibody Annotator operation, adjust your options in the pop-up as desired and then click Run.
 This operation will output a Biologics Annotator Result file.

 The following sections outline the steps to successfully carry out an analysis using the Antibody Annotator and how each section and option works.

-Single chain (either heavy or light) tells the annotator to only look for one chain in each sequence.
-The annotator will determine whether each sequence more closely matches the Heavy or the Light chains in your database.
+- Either Heavy or Light: The annotator will determine whether each sequence more closely matches the Heavy or the Light chains in your database.

-- When selecting "Single chain" options, you can send paired reads as input, for example paired reads that had no overlap and were not able to be merged.
-The Antibody Annotator will attempt to use both reads in a pair to generate a single V(D)J region.
+Note: when selecting "Single chain" options, you can send paired reads as input, for example paired reads that had no overlap and were not able to be merged.
+The NGS Antibody Annotator will attempt to use both reads in a pair to generate a single V(D)J region.
 If successful, there will be a linker section of Amino Acid ambiguities joining the two ends.